Please note that from 1st April 2019 the Lisburn Registration Office located at Lagan Valley Island, Lisburn will move to an Appointment System.

 Collection of Schedule

-The Marriage schedule must be collected by either the bride or groom in person from the Registration Office where Official Notice was given, no earlier than 14 days before the marriage.
+The Marriage schedule must be collected by either party in person from the Registration Office where Official Notice was given, no earlier than 14 days before the marriage.

 Solemnisation of Marriage

 An officiant can only solemnise a marriage when he or she is in receipt of a marriage schedule.
-Immediately after the ceremony, the schedule must be signed by the bride and groom, two witnesses (over 16 years of age) and the Officiant.
+Immediately after the ceremony, the schedule must be signed by both parties, two witnesses (over 16 years of age) and the Officiant.

 Return of the Marriage Schedule